rowlandcoping/smokingbuns/README.md

 To keep things simple and readable I opted for white text against the dark brown background.
 This is inverted to black text upon the various noticeboard sections.

 The main font was chosen for its legibility above some of the alternatives.
 It is intended to represent a classic Western Style script and to be instantly recognisable as such.
-The title font is a more eloborate extension of the theme - because the size of the title area using a more intricate font does not affect its legibility and I think adds greatly to the look and feel.
+The title font is a more eloborate extension of the theme - because of the larger font size using a more intricate font does not affect its legibility and I think adds greatly to the look and feel.
 All fonts are stored locally with future-proofing in mind.
 Additionally I feel like using fonts outside of Google significantly increased my options.

 ### Images